 Additional Physical Activity Opportunities.
 School teachers and staff are also encouraged to integrate physical activity into the academic curriculum where appropriate.
-Additionally, IDEA Cincinnati will offer appropriate training and other activities annually to employees to promote enjoyable, lifelong physical activity for IDEA Cincinnati employees and students; School shall do the same.
+Additionally, IDEA Cincinnati will offer appropriate training and other activities annually to employees to promote enjoyable, lifelong physical activity for IDEA employees and students; IDEA shall do the same.

 Communication with Parents.
-School will encourage parents to support their children's participation, to be active role models, and to include physical activity in family events.
-Additionally, School shall include parents in before- and after-school programs involving physical activity, when appropriate.
+IDEA will encourage parents to support their children's participation, to be active role models, and to include physical activity in family events.
+Additionally, IDEA should include parents in beforeand after-school programs involving physical activity, when appropriate.

-Moreover, School shall encourage all students, parents, staff, and community members to use their recreational facilities (such as tracks, playgrounds, fields, etc.) that are available outside of school hours.
+Moreover, IDEA should encourage all students, parents, staff, and community members to use their recreational facilities (such as tracks, playgrounds, fields, etc.) that are available outside of school hours.